PilzAdam/nodetopia/README.txt

 - creative_mode: boolean, unlimited items, bigger inventory, no bones after death, no hunger and items don't wear out.
 - enable_damage: boolean, players cant die, mobs don't chase players.
-- spawn_mobs: boolean, weather mobs should spawn (only read at server startup).
+- spawn_mobs: boolean, whether mobs should spawn (only read at server startup).
-- enable_3d_models: boolean, weather 3D models should be used for players and mobs, default is true.
+- enable_3d_models: boolean, whether 3D models should be used for players and mobs, default is true.

 License of sourcecode: